dvwhite/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+_David_: A token is a string issued by a server to allow external users to access protected content.
+In this unit, we accessed protected information via private routes.

 - [ ] What steps can you take in your web apps to keep your data secure?
+_David_: I can implement client side routing and private routes.
+I can use authorization headers and web tokens to authenticate with a web server to avoid potential token spoofing.
+I can use hashing and encryption, as able, in the project.

 - [ ] Describe how web servers work.

+_David_: Web servers refer both to the hardware that powers the internet that primarily routes or sends content to/from destinations, as well as the software that can perform a variety of tasks in a headless environment (without user interaction in a GUI).
+Using a server, the client can utilize to access data, send emails, or conduct other "back-end" work.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+_David_: C = Create: POST requests can be used to add new content to the API.
+         R = Read: GET requests that data be sent back from the API.
+         U = Update: PUT requests can data be updated on the API (usually using a key or id) D = Delete.
+DELETE requests that data be removed from the server.

 ## Project Set Up